How to apply

 Before you apply for an internship you should check the requirements for taking on the role.

-- wanting to improve their language skills in the UK in a 'European' environment and/or in a special library.
+The programme is also useful for students who wish to improve their language and communication skills in the UK and/or in the context of a library.

 Any initial application to us should contain a CV and motivational letter explaining why you want an internship specifically with us.